-An awake craniotomy is a type of surgery that can be used to treat cancers of the brain and skull base.
-As the name implies, a patient remains awake throughout the procedure, and a local anesthetic is used to minimize discomfort.
-By remaining conscious during an awake craniotomy, a patient can help a surgeon avoid essential gray matter surrounding a tumor by responding to questions and performing a list of simple tasks (such as blinking or moving fingers).
-This can also help reduce the chance of complications impacting the patient’s sight, speech or movement.
-An awake procedure leads to easier recovery, with about 75 percent of patients able to go home 24 hours or less after surgery.
+An awake craniotomy is a type of surgery that can be used to treat cancers of the brain.
+As the name implies, a patient remains awake for parts of the procedure and local anesthetic along with mild sedatives are used to minimize discomfort.
+By remaining conscious during an awake craniotomy, a patient can help a neurosurgeon avoid injury to important areas of brain function surrounding a tumor by responding to questions, reading and performing simple tasks involving movement.
+An awake procedure also leads to easier recovery, with most patients able to go home about one day after surgery.

-Because – like any other type of brain cancer surgery – an awake craniotomy is a highly complex procedure, patients are advised to seek treatment from a surgical oncologist or neurosurgeon who has specific experience in removing cancers from high-risk areas of the brain.
-At Moffitt Cancer Center, our team of surgeons not only specializes in brain cancer treatment, but also:
+Because – like any other type of brain cancer surgery – an awake craniotomy is a highly complex procedure, patients are advised to seek treatment from a specialized type of neurosurgeon, a neurosurgical oncologist, who has specific experience in removing cancers from high-risk areas of the brain.
+At Moffitt Cancer Center, our team of neurosurgeons not only specializes in brain cancer treatment but also:

 - Has access to the most state-of-the-art surgical tools, including real-time imaging and brain mapping technologies